 Over the past few months, I’ve discussed my passive income objectives and it’s no secret that having solid investment accounts are a huge part of my strategy.
 I’ve been updating my dividend investing in my Ultimate Sustainable Dividend Portfolio updates and have also linked to some information regarding ETF investing.
 Those are the core of my long term investment income strategy.
 I do however also plan to accumulate passive income from other areas and real estate seems like an obvious place to look into.
+I’m hoping a John D Wood letting agent in Clapham can help me find some investment properties.
 I did want to take a better look into the different methods that could be used as well as the pros and cons.
 I do not have that much experience so I’d certainly love to hear your thoughts:

 What is a REIT?
 Basically, it’s a stock of a company that buys and then manages real estate investments.

 -Very little work required, you could argue that this would be included in a dividend portfolio but I do consider real estate to be in a class of its own

 -Very diversified: buying a REIT means getting exposure to real estate in many different buildings, regions and countries in some cases